postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 > I personally cherish every time someone on my team proves me wrong.
 > It means I hired the right people.
 If I was wrong a significant
 > amount of the time, I'd fail.
 This means, I'm almost always right
 > (yes, I just said that).
-This also means I must surround yourself
+This also means I must surround myself
 > with smart people with backbone that are capable of calling me out
 > on my fuckups before it goes too far.